When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 365 Nights ($99 Return Fee)

-Feel: The feel of the mattress is largely dictated by whether you choose the plush soft (3), luxury firm (6) or firm (8) model.
-Regardless of which you choose, you’ll notice cushioning comfort, moderate bounce, and solid edge support.
+- Feel: Firmness levels: plush soft (3), luxury firm (6) or firm (8) model, all with cushioning comfort, moderate bounce, and solid edge support.

-What It’s Made Of: The top layers of the Saatva Classic include polyfoam that is supplemented by memory foam lumbar support.
-A layer of micro-coils adds responsive support, and a tall layer of innerspring coils form the support core.
+- What It’s Made Of: Polyfoam top layers, supplemented by memory foam lumbar support.
+Features a layer of micro-coils and a tall layer of innerspring coils in the support core.

 Scoring & Reviews